 Contributing

-For information on getting started, refer to the CONTRIBUTING instructions.
+For information on getting started, please take a look at the CONTRIBUTING instructions.

 Feedback

-If you discover an issue please file a bug and we will fix it as soon as possible.
+If you find an issue, please file a bug and we will fix it as soon as possible.

 License